rticommunity/openssl-cng-engine/docs/rst/building/projects.rst

 This project depends on several Google Test components, as identified in ``msbuild\packages.config`` NuGet configuration file.
 In some cases, Visual Studio and/or MSBuild will not automatically install all dependencies properly, resulting in an error message.
 It may be required to install the missing packages manually using the NuGet CLI or the Visual Studio NuGet Package Manager features.

+By default, this test has the BCrypt EVP library statically linked.
+To switch to dynamic loading, define the preprocessor symbol ``DO_BCRYPT_EVP_DYNAMIC`` at compile time and give it a value other than 0.

 ``lib-store-ncrypt``
 ********************

-This static library implements the engine's STORE methods as outlined in section :ref:`store_rst`.
+This static library is the actual engine that implements the STORE methods as outlined in section :ref:`store_rst`.
 It is responsible for conversions back and forth between OpenSSL structures and their equivalent NCrypt counterparts.
 It knows how to forward the different ``evp`` calls to the right functions of the ``ncrypt`` API.
 It has the ``lib-common`` library as a dependency.

+This is your library of choice when using the NCrypt Store engine in the statically linked mode.
+See the ``gtest-engine-ncrypt`` project for an example on how to link and use it.

 ``engine-ncrypt``
 *****************

-This dynamic library is the actual artefact that can get loaded by the OpenSSL suite as an engine, as a store provider for the CNG ``cert:`` URI scheme.
+This dynamic library is the actual artefact that can get dynamically loaded, at runtime, by the OpenSSL suite as an engine, as a store provider for the CNG ``cert:`` URI scheme.
 It is a small element that initializes the engine and relies on the ``lib-store-ncrypt`` library beyond that.

 ``gtest-engine-ncrypt``
 ***********************